ibi1995/JWELREY_AMAZON/README.md

         ELSE 'others'
     END;
 ```
-Merge the two data sets
+Merging the two tables together by creating a new table.
 ```sql
 -- Create a new table 'products_merged' by merging 'products' and 'products_uae' CREATE TABLE products_merged AS